← Back to Case Studies

 How we added $27k+ in revenue by changing just one thing: The Product Title

-This case study is a perfect example of why Title Optimization is not optional.
+This case study is a perfect example of why title optimization is not optional.
 If you aren't testing your titles, you are leaving money on the table and actively capping your growth.

+Yet I see so many accounts treat titles as a "set and forget" task—they write it once during launch and never touch it again.
 This is a mistake.
-After your main image, the Product Title is the single most important element a shopper sees.
+After your main image, the product title is the single most important element a shopper sees.
 It is what gets you found in search results, and it is what answers the critical question on the detail page: "Why should I buy this?"

 The Data